 - After cutting the butter into the flour, add the cold water.

-- Gently mix the water into crumbly flour mixture until a soft dough is form.DO NOT KNEAD!
+- Gently mix the water into crumbly flour mixture until a soft and smooth dough is formed.Do not over-KNEAD!

 - Wrap the dough in the plastic wrap and rest for 10 minutes.